Skip to content

 Enrollment Model Mixed undergraduate and graduate enrollment

-Graduate Student Model Graduate students intentionally distributed across teams, often as team leads
+Graduate Student Model Graduate students intentionally distributed across teams, often in leadership roles

-Project Model One team project across the full semester
+Project Model One team project matured across the semester

 Engineering Model Two-cycle ETIS engineering model